Bachelors in Justice Studies

 Any student repeating a core course who fails to earn a C or higher will be disqualified from their Justice Studies major—even if it is the last course in the degree program.

-To repeat a class, students will need to wait until a couple of weeks prior to the semester to register for it.
-The University delays access to repeaters to ensure that first-time coursetakers are prioritized.
+To repeat a class, students will need to ask for a permission code from the course instructor, and wait until the first day of instruction to register.
+The University delays access to repeaters to ensure that first-time course takers are prioritized.
 Often students retake classes to take advantage of the University's grade forgiveness to repair their GPA.

-Students repeating non-core or non-required courses for a 3rd time must get permission using a form and obtain an add/permission code from the class instructor (or JS Office for JS189 or FS169).
+Students repeating non-core or non-required courses for a third time must get permission (form can be downloaded from the Registrar website) and obtain an add/permission code from the class instructor (or JS Office for JS189 or FS169).
 The chair will not normally approve a request to take a course for a third time.

 Program Learning Outcomes